Georg Heinrich Ritter Mautner von Markhof / 8.5.1840 – 15.5.1904

 In 1884 he acquired the Leopoldsdorf estate from the Baroness of Sina with a small brewery, which already had been mentioned for the first time in 1602, and immediately began brewing his “Georg´s beer”.
 Five years later he sold it on to the Waechter family.
 Adolf Ignaz had not only not intended Georg I for the brewery business, he had even forbidden him to operate a competing company on payment of a high contractual penalty to his brother Carl Ferdinand (approximately worth 2.5 million Euros) to prevent rivalry.
 Nevertheless, in 1892, after the death of his father, and, of course, against payment of the agreed sum, he decided to invest the sales proceeds at the Floridsdorf site in the founding of his own beer production, which he named “Brauerei zum Sankt Georg“.
 In February 1893 the plant went into operation at the former location of the mill.

-Georg I. had been married to Charlotte Biehler (1845 – 1905) since 1864 and had seven children.
-His sons Theodor and Georg II. inherited the brewery after their father and took over the branch in Simmering.
-The brothers – later supported by their sons Gerhard, Manfred I., Georg III. and Gustav I. – managed to regain the industrial areas that had been given out of hand by Victor at that time.
+The bottom-fermented St. Georg´s strong light beer enjoyed an excellent national and international reputation, which was partly due to the fact that Georg I aligned his quality requirements to those of Pilsner beer and the company had the most modern brewing technology at that time.
+His sons Theodor I and Georg II inherited the brewery after their father and took over the branch in Simmering.
+The brothers – later supported by their sons Gerhard, Manfred I, Georg III and Gustav I – managed to regain the industrial areas that had once been given out of hand by Victor.